deuxp/led_matrix_helpers_bash/README.md

 ### ledsca

-This utility will scale a video to the size of the LED matrices that you are using.
+Short for `LED scaler` This utility will scale a video to the size of the LED matrices that you are using.
 For best results use a 1:1 sizing, ie., if your matrix is 64x64, scale the video to 64 x 64 pixels.
 All 4 flags are mandatory.

-#### options

 ```bash
 -$ ledsca -i [INPUT_FILE] -o [OUTPUT_FILE] -w [WIDTH] -h [HEIGHT]